basel-ay/Drowsiness-Detection/README.md

 ![image](https://user-images.githubusercontent.com/64821137/184025929-40d85261-4e3c-4c80-9485-e9624feae1ac.png)

+## Detection Approach

+* Step 1 – Take image as input from a camera.

+* Step 2 – Detect the face in the image and create a Region of Interest (ROI).

+* Step 3 – Detect the eyes from ROI and feed it to the classifier.

+* Step 4 – Classifier will categorize whether eyes are open or closed.

+* Step 5 – Calculate score to check whether the person is drowsy.

 ## What are Haar Cascades?

 Haar Cascade is a machine learning-based approach where a lot of positive and negative images are used to train the classifier.